Join us!

 Prospective CMU PhD Students

-CUPS members currently include PhD students from the Computation, Organizations and Society and
+CUPS members currently include PhD students from the Societal Computing and

 Engineering and Public Policy